MaterialManager/README/README.md

 - when materials are called to a job site are they returned to a warehouse if they arent used?
 - how are materials within the job site being tracked?
 - who is responsible for checking if order parts came in accurately (quantity and physical health)
-- is this an accurate database parts table: parts_id - part_name - part_price - part_description - QTY #
+- is this an accurate database parts table for the inventory system: parts_id - part_name - part_price - part_description - QTY #